 - Sleep report - The sleep report contains a summary of insights, education, and tips related to your sleep.
 Insights are things that Nest Hub noticed about your recent sleep that could be improved.
-Your report also includes education from third-party sources explaining some reasoning for the insight and tips on how to improve.
-Sleep reports will be updated when additional personalized insights are available and may not always appear.
+Your report also includes education from third-party sources, explaining reasons for the insights and tips on how to improve.
+Sleep reports will be updated when additional personalized insights are available and might not always appear.

 - Recommended schedule - After 14 days of consecutive sleep tracking, you’ll receive a personalized recommendation for when to go to bed and wake up.
 Updating your schedule could help improve your sleep.

 - Sleep stage progression - A chronological overview of how sleep stages change over time during the night

 - Wake points - This shows your normal awakenings that tend to happen in and around REM, with transitions to the next sleep cycle (4-6 times a night).